Mike Wozniak

-Michael James Wozniak is a British comedian, writer and actor.
+Michael James Wozniak (born 8 November 1979) is a British comedian, writer, actor and former medical doctor.
 He portrays Brian in the Channel 4 sitcom Man Down and is a member of the team that makes Small Scenes for BBC Radio 4.

 Early life

 Wozniak was born in Oxford, was raised in Portsmouth, and has a twin sister.
 He has Polish and Welsh ancestry.

 Education

 Wozniak was educated at Portsmouth Grammar School.

 He studied Medicine at St George's, University of London and worked as a doctor for several years before pursuing comedy.

 Career

 Wozniak worked doing live sketch comedy starting in the late 1990s, and began stand-up comedy in 2007.

 He won the Amused Moose Laugh-Off contest at the Edinburgh Festival Fringe in 2008.
 He was nominated for the comedy newcomer award the same year.
 Wozniak performed at the Adelaide Fringe in 2009.
-Wozniak was nominated for the Edinburgh Best Comedy Show in 2013 but lost to Bridget Christie.
+Wozniak was nominated for the Edinburgh Best Comedy Show in 2013.